-With the number of mites known and an estimation of 300 bees in the sample, you can get a percentage infestation and make a decision to treat or not.
+With the number of mites known and an estimation of 300 bees in the sample, you can get a percentage infestation and decide to treat or not.

 Once again, the acceptable threshold for treatment is subjective.
-There are those who will do so at 2% so it is up to you.
+Some will do so at 2%, so it is up to you.

 One of the reasons why one would treat when the number seems so low is you need to consider that most mites could be safely behind the wax seal of a pupating bee.